Scientific name: Quercus rubra

 Maximum age: On average, northern red oak lives to approximately 260 years [6].

-Ecology: The northern red oak hots a variety of beetles, weevils, butterflies, moths, and gall wasps, including the io moth (Automeris io) and the luna moth (Actias luna) [4,7].
+Ecology: The northern red oak hosts a variety of beetles, weevils, butterflies, moths, and gall wasps, including the io moth (Automeris io) and the luna moth (Actias luna) [4,7].
 The foliage provides cover and nesting habitat for birds that, along with deer and small mammals, consume its acorns [1,2].

 Ethnobotany: The northern red oak's showy fall foliage and tolerance to urban conditions make it a desirable ornamental [4], and it is a valuable source of hardwood for everything from furniture to flooring to railroad ties [1,2].
 Many Indigenous American groups use the acorns as a source of food, the inner bark in medicinal decoctions, and the wood for building and crafting [1,2,5].